Coffee Origin Trip – Ethiopia

 The most exciting recent development has to do with the coffee market in Ethiopia.
 The market has been cracked open thanks to sweeping changes made by the Ethiopian Commodity Exchange.
 This exchange regulates the sale and marketing of Ethiopian coffee.
 Before these changes, farmers were guaranteed stable prices at the expense of traceability and transparency.
 You may have noticed that we have never had a farmer-specific offer from Ethiopia, only general regional and processing identifiers as well as grade.
 Now the Ethiopian Commodity Exchange rules have changed.
 Washing stations and mills can now sell coffee directly to buyers without going through the exchange.
 The hope here is to increase traceability, and in turn generate higher quality coffee, resulting in a higher return for producers.

 Ethiopia produces 6.5 million bags of coffee a year!
 They export 3.5

 million bags of coffee a year, and keep the rest for local consumption.

 The profile of the coffee will vary based on the variety, process, and microregion.
-The natural process of producing coffee is when the fruit is left on the bean during the drying process.
+With the natural process of producing coffee, the fruit is left on the bean during the drying process.
 This results in coffee that has fruit, wine, and chocolate tones with a syrupy body.
 This process stems from Ethiopia.
 Ethiopia is also well-known for producing excellent washed coffees.
 This process presents a cleaner character in terms of flavor, with less fruit tones and a more refined profile, sometimes reminiscent of tea.
 Washed beans typically have a lighter, more pronounced acidity with more floral flavors.

 Fun Facts: Ethiopia is the only coffee-producing country that solely grows Arabica species.
 No robusta!